deiraaisyar/DBProject_Group10_PawPoint/week4_integration/backend/README.md

 # PawPoint Backend (PostgreSQL)

 ## Overview
-Backend API untuk aplikasi PawPoint yang membantu mengelola appointment, perawatan hewan peliharaan, dan data klinik hewan.
+Backend API for the PawPoint application that helps manage appointments, pet care, and veterinary clinic data.

-Backend ini dibangun dengan Flask dan menggunakan PostgreSQL sebagai database.
+This backend is built with Flask and uses PostgreSQL as the database.

 ## Prerequisites
 - Python 3.8+